 Fossil Butte National Monument is situated in the once-Fossil Lake—a body of water spanning 50 miles long, and 20 miles wide.
-Today the prehistoric landscape is composed of sandstone and mudstone formations, coupled with rolling, desolate hills, and low-rider shrubs.
+Today, the prehistoric landscape is composed of sandstone and mudstone formations, coupled with rolling, desolate hills, and low-rider shrubs.
 There’s a powerful silence about the place, as if a waterfall had been billowing nearby, only to disappear, leaving nothing but an echo of raw energy.

-Eerie-vibes aside, the park is open year-round.
+Eerie vibes aside, the park is open year-round.
 The summer months are warm and inviting, whilst winter is contemplated, and disconnected, making for a very personal experience.
 Visiting the fossil-fish capital of the world was an eye-opening day out, and the nickname is well-deserved.

 Annual Kemmerer Lions Club Ice Fishing Derby

 World-class fishing exists about Kemmerer, and it’s honored through the Annual Kemmerer Lions Club Ice Fishing Derby.
 This is a fishing contest like no other, situated amidst some of the most beautiful scenery Wyoming has to offer—and amongst its best fishing (without doubt).

 Dog Sledding Race

-“It’s really exhilarating, something unique.
+I asked what the best things are about dog sledding to a veteran racer, who now works in the Diamondville Town Hall.
+Markus had this to say:“It’s really exhilarating, something unique.
 You get out in nature, and with dog power, it’s fast.
 This morning, I clocked my dog at 35mph.
 On a sled, I’ve hit 28mph.”

 It seems this event is more than just a race.
 It’s fueled by incredible passion and love for man’s best friend, for the natural world.
 People train year-round, feeding their dogs colossal diets, building them up to be in peak physical condition.
 The dogs aren’t complaining—in fact, they love it.

-More To Discover and To Do
+More To Discover and To Do In Kemmerer

 Among the world-class fishing, the Pedigree Stage Stop Race, the museums (Fossil County Frontier Museum is an excellent one), snowshoeing, cross-country skiing, and JC Penny’s mother store, where it all began (certainly worth a stop), you’ll also be able to try some of the finest snowmobiling routes on offer.
 Because of Kemmerer’s rolling hills and vast plains, this is a top thing-to-do here.

 Snowmobile out into the wilds surrounding Kemmerer and immerse yourself in raw energy and exhilaration.
-There’s many an opportunity to see stunning scenery and wildlife on your snow-excursion.
+There’s many an opportunity to see stunning scenery and wildlife on your snow excursion.
 You can enjoy nature whilst feeling at the top of the world, snowmobiling your way through a serene, frozen heaven.
 These routes are just fantastic, and are well-worth a go—a pride of Wyoming, indeed.

 The Oyster Ridge Music Festival

 For the last thirty years, every July, something special has been happening in Kemmerer: The Oyster Ridge Music Festival.
 This is one of the best folk music festivals in the US, and just maybe, one of the best festivals in the US.

 Relaxing is exactly the word you’d use to describe the event.
 It’s also overwhelmingly friendly.
-The three-day festival is completely free, and packed with an array of great musical performances coming from across the country.
+The two-day festival is completely free, and packed with an array of great musical performances coming from across the country.

 The Oyster Ridge Music Festival is also great because of the opportunity to experience artists who could be about to make it big.
 Names like Trampled by Turtles, Pete Francis of Dispatch, and Elephant Revival, who now tour all over the US, Canada, and even Europe, have performed at The Oyster Ridge Music Festival—returning still.

 The festival has a rather unique jam session—The Band Scramble (great name, right?).
 Musicians, band or not, are invited to the stage after having entered their name into a draw —occurring multiple times—for a chance to jam and write a song.
 The best performance is voted for, and later that day, performed to the 3,000(ish) people at the festival.
 It’s a reflection of how open and passionately creative the organizers and audience of this event are – everyone gets involved.